newrelic/newrelic-capacitor-plugin/README.md

 ```
 AppToken is platform-specific.
-You need to generate the seprate token for Android and iOS apps.
+You need to generate separate tokens for Android and iOS apps.

 ### Android Setup
 1. Install the New Relic native Android agent ([instructions here](https://docs.newrelic.com/docs/mobile-monitoring/new-relic-mobile-android/install-configure/install-android-apps-gradle-android-studio)).